 Most importantly, it's just kind of convenient.
 Its wireless nature means you can place it anywhere.
 Netgear gives you seven days of free cloud-based video storage, and you can pay for more if you need it.
 However, you can also plug in to the base station and back up that video locally if you need.
 Plus, it's easy to expand if you need to.

-If you don't want to fork out a monthly subscription but you're looking for a futuristic smart security system, try the Netatmo Welcome.
+If you don't want to fork out a monthly subscription but you're looking for a futuristic smart security system, try the Netatmo Welcome for indoors and Netatmo Presence for outdoors.
+HomeKit support for both is coming soon.

 Canary packs a whole security system into a sleek box that looks a little bit like a router.
-The box includes a camera (with night vision and motion detection), accelerometer sensors (to detect tampering) and a speaker and siren.
+It comes in black and white.
+The box includes a camera (with night vision and motion detection), accelerometer sensors (to detect tampering) and a speaker and 90 decibel siren.

 Any time it spots something out of the ordinary, you get a notification on your phone — the idea is that over time it learns and becomes better at working out what's ordinary and what isn't.

 If you get an alert, you can tune into the video feed straight away from your smartphone, enabling you to check if it really is a night-time prowler or just your dog who's set the motion detector off.
-Temperature and humidity can also be monitored.
+As a bonus, temperature, air quality and humidity can also be monitored.
+Canary Membership is an optional extra, costing $99 a year and gets you full-length motion-detected recordings, 30 day storage and two way communication for kids and pets.

-"With Piper, you're always home" is the tagline, and that's pretty much the idea with this smart home security camera.
-You can check the live video feed while you're away, get notifications to your smartphone, and so on.
+"With Piper, you're always home" is the tagline, and that's pretty much the idea with this good value smart home security camera.
+You can check the live video feed while you're away, get notifications to your smartphone, and so on with no monthly fees.

 If you have compatible Z-Wave bits of kit then Piper can control lights and appliances around the home as well (switching lights on and off when you're on holiday for example).
-The 180-degree lens means you can see pretty much a whole room at once.
-There are also no monthly fees.
+The 180-degree lens means you can see pretty much a whole room at once and there's a 105 decibel siren, built-in motion sensor and microphone for two way audio.
+It's available in white and black.

 It can also monitor sound, temperature and brightness for extra peace of mind.
 Originally funded on Indiegogo, Piper is now available via the normal retail channels.

-Apple and D-Link say the Omna is the first HomeKit-enabled security cam out there, which - if you're trying to HomeKit out your home - is a pretty huge deal.
+The D-Link Omna was the first HomeKit-enabled security cam out there, which - if you're trying to HomeKit out your home - is a big deal.
+Still, it has now been joined by a whole host of options including the Logitech Circle 2 (below) with support coming for the Netatmo Welcome and Presence this year.

-As for the rest of the camera, you'll get a 180-degree field of view, 1080p HD recording, motion detection, two-way audio, night vision and live video.
+As for the camera itself, you'll get a 180-degree field of view, 1080p HD recording, motion detection, two-way audio, night vision and live video.
 Oh, you can also slot in your own SD card and can set up the Omna to directly record to it if motion is detected.

 Logitech Circle 2